“Sometimes you can tell a large story with a tiny subject”Eliot Porter

 This is perhaps one of the most important things a baby photographer can do, and sadly it’s perhaps something that some of the bigger companies no longer do.
 Without getting to know one’s clients and building up a rapport with them, how can one expect to do anything more than just take a photograph that will be a fairly accurate representation of what their child looks like?

-Getting to know my clients helps me to understand what sort of people they are and how they interact with their child, and that in turn enables me to create a photograph that will represent their family and tell a story about them
+Getting to know my clients helps me to understand what sort of people they are and how they interact with their child, and that in turn enables me to create a photograph that will represent their family and tell a story about them, and their growing family.

 Make every shoot different